 Hepatitis C is a liver disease caused by hepatitis C virus (HCV), which manifests clinically as acute and chronic hepatitis[1,2].
 There are six different genotypes of HCV (GT1-GT6)[1].

 In the latest nationwide HCV disease burden estimation by the Polaris Observatory HCV collaborators in about 113 countries, the global prevalence of HCV infection was estimated to be about 1.0% in 2015 (71.1 million viremic HCV-infected individuals)[3].
-In a separate analysis of the prevalence data from 109 countries estimated by the World Health Organization (WHO), the global epidemic size of HCV infection was found to be 69.6 million HCV-infected individuals in 2016[4].
+In a separate analysis of the prevalence data from 109 countries estimated by the World Health Organization, the global epidemic size of HCV infection was found to be 69.6 million HCV-infected individuals in 2016[4].
 In another recent, systematic review, the global genotype distribution pattern revealed the predominance of GT1 (49.1%), followed by GT3 (17.9%), GT4 (16.8%), GT2 (11.0%), GT5 (2%), mixed (1.8%), and GT6 (1.4%)[5].
 In the same review, the prevalence of HCV infection in Central Asia, which included the Commonwealth of Independent States (CIS) regions of Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan, besides Mongolia and Georgia, was found to be 5.8%[5].
-The predominant genotype in this region was reported to be GT1 (70.4%), followed by GT3 (19.6%), and GT2 (8.6%).
+The predominant genotype in this region was reported to be GT1 (70.4%), followed by GT3 (19.6%) and GT2 (8.6%).
 The prevalence of mixed GTs was noted to be rare in this region, with a complete absence of cases of GT4, GT5, and GT6.
 In the Eastern European zone, which includes, among other countries, Ukraine and the three CIS regions of Belarus, Moldova, and Russia, the prevalence of HCV infection was found to be 3.1%.
 GT1 was the most predominant genotype (68.1%), followed by GT3 (26.6%), GT2 (4.3%), mixed GTs (0.5%), and GT4 (0.5%).
 No GT5 and GT6 cases were reported in this region[5].
 The lack of robust epidemiological data at a national level and in some extended regions of Central Asia was cited as one of the major setbacks in this review[5].

-Another survey was conducted by the Alliance for Public Health (Alliance, Ukraine) in collaboration with the Saint Petersburg-based ITPCru (International Treatment Preparedness Coalition) in 11 Eastern Europe and Central Asian countries (including Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Ukraine, and Uzbekistan)[6].
-Among the CIS regions and Ukraine, the highest prevalence of HCV infection was reported in Uzbekistan (6.5%), followed by Ukraine (5%); Russia, Armenia, and Kyrgyzstan (4% each); Azerbaijan (3.2%), Tajikistan (2.3%), Belarus (2%-3%), Moldova (1.7%-4%), and Kazakhstan (1.5%-3%)[6].
+Another survey was conducted by the Alliance for Public Health (Alliance, Ukraine) in collaboration with the Saint Petersburg-based International Treatment Preparedness Coalition in 11 Eastern Europe and Central Asian countries (including Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Ukraine, and Uzbekistan)[6].
+Among the CIS regions and Ukraine, the highest prevalence of HCV infection was reported in Uzbekistan (6.5%), followed by Ukraine (5%); Russia, Armenia, and Kyrgyzstan (4% each); Azerbaijan (3.2%), Tajikistan (2.3%), Belarus (2%-3%), Moldova (1.7%-4.0%), and Kazakhstan (1.5%-3.0%)[6].
 Furthermore, the survey reported the lack of adequate HCV epidemiological data required to plan services and resources in the CIS region[6].

 Regional unmet needs in the management of HCV infection

 The dearth of data pertaining to HCV epidemiology, coupled with the disparity in the genotype distribution across Ukraine and the various CIS regions, highlights a clear unmet need in the optimal management of HCV infection in this region[5,6].
-Several other unmet needs in the management of HCV infection in the CIS region have also been described in the literature, which include: (1) lack of awareness on the disease and modes of transmission and weak epidemiological surveillance[7,8]; (2) barriers in providing access to diagnostics and surveillance systems[7,9]; (3) lack of adequate and updated national guidelines/strategies or other regulatory directives on the diagnosis and management of viral hepatitis and HCV infection[6-10]; (4) fear of treatment side effects[8]; and (5) high treatment cost and lack of reimbursement coverage for treatment[8,9].
+Several other unmet needs in the management of HCV infection in the CIS region have also been described in the literature.
+These include: (1) Lack of awareness on the disease and modes of transmission and weak epidemiological surveillance[7,8]; (2) barriers in providing access to diagnostics and surveillance systems[7,9]; (3) lack of adequate and updated national guidelines/strategies or other regulatory directives on the diagnosis and management of viral hepatitis and HCV infection[6-10]; (4) fear of treatment side effects[8]; and (5) high treatment cost and lack of reimbursement coverage for treatment[8,9].